konveyor/kai/docs/scenarios/demo.md

 - Quarkus 3.10
 - Java 17

 Additionally, you will need to have the Kai IDE plugin installed in VSCode.
+As of 2024-09-10, you should install **version 0.0.3**.
 You can follow the steps listed [here](https://github.com/konveyor-ecosystem/kai-vscode-plugin)

 ## Step 1: Setup